badu/json/README.md

 # Json

-Standard Go "encoding/json" package re-arranged to my needs.
+Standard Go "encoding/json" package with a few enhancements.

 Last updated : 22nd of June 2018